Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/README.md

 The main terraform file of this project is named **az-provider.tf**.

 ## Prerequisites
+**********
+**********
-Despite the need to install **PKI (Public Key Infrastructure)** as done from the original implementation of kuberntes the hard way, we wouldn't need to do so since we use terraform tls modules to automatically generate tls certificates.
+Despite the need to install necessary tools to provision a **PKI (Public Key Infrastructure)** as done from the original implementation of kubernetes the hard way, we wouldn't need to do so since we use terraform TLS modules to automatically create and manage TLS certificates that will be used to authenticate kubernetes components to the kube-apiserver.

-We won't need to install the PKI tools such cfssl cfssljon as mentioned in the original kubernetes the hard way project.
-We don't need to install go either
+We won't need to install the **PKI*** tools such cfssl cfssljson as mentioned in the original Kubernetes The Hard way project.
+We don't need to install go either.
+However, we would need to install the kubectl command line utility that is used to interact with the Kubernetes API Server.
+More about downloading and installing instructions for the remote Kubernetes API, kubectl, can be found in official Kubernetes docs.

 ## Provisioning Compute Resources
+Kubernetes (K8S) requires a set of machines to host the K8S control plane and the worker nodes where containers are ultimately run.
+In this section, we will use Microsoft azure cloud platform to provision the required compute resources for running a secure and highly available K8S cluster in a single region.
+Before doing so, we need to set up a secure network so that network traffic can be securely distributed not only within our K8S model but also for managing traffic to and from the internet.

+Therefore, we dedicated a VNET for hosting the K8S cluster.
+We use one subnet within our network, that can handle up to 254 Azure virtual machines in case where they would be needed.
-### az-kube-modules/kube-avnet
+### az-kube-modules/kube-avnet (Networking)
+We consider a large subnet within the created kubernetes virtual network, that can provision an wide IP address range to assign a private IP address to each node in the Kubernetes cluster.
+We provide the 10.240.0.0/24 IP address range that can host up to 254 compute instances.
+More information on how does Microsoft azure describe azure virtual network, security groups and subnets within networks, can be found in the official documentation of MS Azure.
+We create a firewall referred to us as a Network Security Group,  and we end up assigning  it to the previously created subnet.
+Then, we go on to create some firewall rules that allow incoming SSH and HTTPS traffic.
+Despite having established some network security rules, we will explain later how we use azure load balancer to expose the kubernetes api server component to the outside world.
+More details about azure load balancer, can be found in MS Azure docs.
  This module creates the overall azure resource group with supporting infrastructure, such as Virtual Network, Security rules attached to a security group and a subnet eventually.
 *https://github.com/Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/tree/master/az-kube-modules/kube-avnet*
 ### az-kube-modules/kube-bpip-lb
+To make sure that we have a static kubernetes Ip address that will be used by the kubernetes API servers from the provisioned control plane's compute instances, we allocate a static public IP address that will be attached to the external load balancer fronting the Kubernetes API Servers.
+As highlighted on the proposed architecture of our Kubernetes the hard way implementation, we need to provision an external load balancer to front the Kubernetes API Servers.
+The previously created public static IP address will be attached to the resulting load balancer.
+The detailed implementation can be found below and the setup its health probe for the required Load Balancer rule are all created as shown on the link following the one that is here down.

 This module created the kubernetes public ip and the load balancer within MS azure cloud platform.
  *https://github.com/Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/tree/master/az-kube-modules/kube-bpip-lb*